VPLP design

-VPLP design (Van Peteghem Lauriot-Prévost) is a French-based naval architectural firm founded by Marc Van Peteghem and Vincent Lauriot-Prévost, responsible for designing some of the world's most innovative racing boats.
+VPLP Design (Van Peteghem Lauriot-Prévost) is a French-based naval architectural firm founded by Marc Van Peteghem and Vincent Lauriot-Prévost, responsible for designing some of the world's most innovative racing boats.
 Their designs presently hold many of the World Speed Sailing records.

 History

-VPLP design is a French-based naval architecture firm founded by Marc Van Peteghem and Vincent Lauriot-Prévost.
+VPLP Design is a French-based naval architecture firm founded by Marc Van Peteghem and Vincent Lauriot-Prévost.
 These two French nationals first met at Southampton College of Higher Education both having enrolled to study Yacht and Powercraft Design.

 During their years at college Marc and Vincent forged a friendship that was later to be the catalyst for VPLP.
-The company was formed in 1983 and first opened its doors in Marseilles with a focus on developing racing trimarans, which was a burgeoning niche market in the early 80's.
+The company was formed in 1983 and first opened its doors in Marseille with a focus on developing racing trimarans, which was a burgeoning niche market in the early 80's.

 VPLP's initial project was to design a racing trimaran commissioned by skipper Vincent Levy for the 1984 OSTAR, (otherwise known as the English Transat).
 This 50 ft foiler baptized Gerard Lambert was the first in a long line of racing trimarans that created a name for the firm and established the young designers as innovators in the field of naval architecture.